Security Model

 Agents should never receive service credentials in this model.
 Credentials live in operator-owned account configuration and environment values.
 Service plugins use those credentials inside the server process after applying policy checks, then talk to the upstream service using its native protocol.

 Do not expose the same credentials to the agent through environment variables, workspace files, shell startup files, local credential stores, unrestricted API tokens, or helper tools.
-If an agent can use the protected service directly, Agent Arbiter is no longer the enforcement point.
+If an agent can use the protected service directly, Arbiter is no longer the enforcement point.

 Bypass paths

-Agent Arbiter is not a general sandbox.
+Arbiter is not a general sandbox.
 It gates service access only when the agent cannot reach that service another way.

 Common bypasses include: